valentiniljaz/cordova-nfc-plugin/readme.md

+#  !!!
+OBSOLETE !!!

+Repository was moved to: (https://github.com/valentiniljaz/cordova-nfcv-plugin)

 # cordova-nfc-plugin

-Plugin can read and write data of Nfc tags using NfcV protocol ().
+Plugin can read and write data of Nfc tags using NfcV protocol.

 Configuration:
 ----------------------------------------------------